Press enter to skip the top menu

 Listing 2 above shows how a function is created.

 In line 1 the function is defined using the keyword def.
 This is followed by the name of the function – calculateTax(), in this case.
-The name of the function is followed by and opening and closing bracket and between those you can have as many parameters as you wish.
+The name of the function is followed by an opening and a closing bracket and between those you can have as many parameters as you wish.

 What is a parameter?
 A parameter is a variable that holds a value that has been passed to the function by the main programme, or by another function.
 In our case, once our programme has calculated the value of the gross, it calls the function calculateTax() and passes the value of the gross to it.
 This value will be stored in the parameter gross.